3 days in Mallorca the perfect road trip itinerary

 Day 2: Most beautiful beach in Mallorca (Cala Mesquida) and Mirador Es Colomer

 However, it turns out that I was worried for nothing as we couldn’t have reached the beach by car anyway.
-Starting with 2021 the local authorities extended the traffic restrictions for Cap de Formentor up to Puerto Pollensa.
-Previously, the restrictions were in place only for Far de Formentor (and that was the piece of information that I knew at the time as well).
+That’s because, that year, the local authorities had extended the high-season traffic restrictions for Cap de Formentor up to Puerto Pollensa.

 Cala Mesquida

-Cala Mesquida is a sandy beach situated in the northeast of Mallorca that has unbelievable clear water.
+Cala Mesquida is a sandy beach situated in the northeast of Mallorca that has unbelievably clear water.
 It was my favorite beach for swimming and without any exaggeration, it reminded me of Maldives.

-PARKING: There are several parking options near Mesquida beach.
+PARKING: There are several parking options near Mesquida Beach.
 We found an empty spot in the lot marked with a yellow car icon, on the map below.
-Parking was free.
+Parking was free, as confirmed to us by a local.

 Mirador Es Colomer